Pablorossl/Pablorossl/README.md

 ## 📌 Currently Learning
 - 🔥 Deepening my knowledge in **JavaScript** and best development practices
 - 🔥 Exploring **Django** and **SQL** to enhance my full-stack skills
-- 🔥 Improving my **cybersecurity** knowledge
+- 🔥 Learning about **cybersecurity**

 ## 🌱 Goal
-My goal is to become a **full-stack developer**, combining my frontend and backend knowledge and my cybersecurity knowledge to create functional and secure web applications.
+My goal is to become a **full-stack developer**, combining my frontend & backend knowledge and my cybersecurity knowledge to create functional and secure web applications.

 ## 📫 Connect with Me
 - 📧 [prosaleslzn@gmail.com]